stevenjnovotny/Quad-Controller/README.md

 1. **Parameter Ratios**: In this [one-page document](https://www.overleaf.com/read/bgrkghpggnyc#/61023787/) the ratio of velocity proportional gain to position proportional gain for a critically damped double integrator system were derived.
 An important conclusion is that the ratio of `kpV / kpP` should be 4.

 2. **Observing Behavior in Simulation**: The controller was developed in a process outlined below.
-The parameters were adjusted based on how quickly the drone approached the equillibrium position (P gain), how much the drone overshot (D gain), and ultimately how it handled drift (I gain).
+The parameters were adjusted based on how quickly the drone approached the equilibrium position (P gain), how much the drone overshot (D gain), and ultimately how it handled drift (I gain).

 3. **Peer Discussion**: Taking advantage of the experience of others.